learn-co-curriculum/phase-3-active-record-migrations/README.md

 ```

 > If you noticed, there's also a `.gitkeep` file in the `db/migrate` folder.
 You
-> can delete this file.
-Since Git won't track an empty directory, creating an
+> can delete this file after creating the migration.
+Since Git won't track an
-> empty `.gitkeep` file is a convention for creating folders with no content and
+> empty directory, creating an empty `.gitkeep` file is a convention for
-> keeping them in your Git repository.
+> creating folders with no content and keeping them in your Git repository.

 In addition to creating the migration file, that Rake task also added some
 code for us: